Behind the COVID-19 statistic Governor Parson tweeted

 This caveat makes it harder to accurately compare if Missouri is currently still the lowest in the nation.

-KOMU 8 will continue to update this story as information becomes available.

-For more information on COVID-19 cases, check out our COVID-19 coverage on komu.com
+For more information on COVID-19 cases, check visit KOMU 8's COVID-19 coverage on komu.com.